mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In this case, we have created two buses where the active power demanded by the consumer at `Bus 1` is specified in per-units, which are the same units used to store electrical quantities:
+This example creates two buses where the active power demanded by the consumer at `Bus 1` is specified as per-unit values, which are the same units used to store electrical quantities:
 ```@repl addBus
 system.bus.demand.active
 ```